D4nch3n/Cyber-Competitions/DawgCTF/TikTok/README.md

 clobber += "\x00"*(5*8)
 ```

 Now, remember we need to do this for 767 bytes.
-However, since now we're back at the next song's `song->authorptr` region, we can loop this process.
+However, since now we're back at the next song's `song->albumptr` region, we can loop this process.
 First, we need to know how much to loop.
 We can calculate this by computing `(767 - 8) / 56` rounded down, where the 8 is to account for the initial `clobber = p64(0x0)`, and the 56 is the size of the song struct.
 That expression is equal to 13, so we can loop through this 13 times:

 ```python=
 for i in range(0, 13):